 Saturday and Sunday lunchtimes are equally enjoyable fuel stops.

-Probably Saturday evening's supper is the most eagerly awaited meal as it is a chance to unwind and hopefully chase away the twinges from the day's labour, with more medicinal compound, before climbing up the wooden hill for a restful night.
+Probably Saturday evening's supper is the most eagerly awaited meal as it is a chance to unwind and hopefully chase away the twinges from the day's labour, with more medicinal compound.
+A Table Tennis Tournament is always on offer for those game before climbing the wooden hill to zzzzzzzzzzzz.

 Sunday morning is a slightly later start - 0830 - when a delicious continental breakfast awaits.